 The most common mistake for first time buyers is that they focus on big numbers like $300,000 or $450,000.
 Instead, you should begin by looking at your monthly budget.

-A $300,000 down payment may or may not translate into an affordable monthly payment and you should know the answer before you look at any properties.
+A $450,000 purchase price may or may not translate into an affordable ‘monthly’ payment, and you should know the answer before looking at any properties.

 Look at your bills and other expenses.
 Weigh them against your income and establish what you can afford to put towards a mortgage on a monthly basis.

-As a general rule, your annual mortgage payments and carrying costs should NOT exceed more than 1/3 of your annual salary.
+As a general rule, your annual mortgage payments and carrying costs should not exceed more than about 1/3 of your annual salary.

 If these costs are more than one third of your salary, you risk stretching yourself too thin financially.

 Find a mortgage broker that you can trust.
-A good Mortgage Broker is indispensable because they work independently of any one particular lender.
-They will look at dozens of lending products and select the most competitive one for you.
+A good mortgage broker is indispensable because they work independently of any one particular lender.
+They will look at dozens of lending products and select the best one for you.

 This is a great advantage over going to a bank because banks only promote a handful of their own mortgage products.